 1. We welcomed 175 courageous newcomers from seven different countries, including a family of six from Sudan and a husband from Syria who was reunited with his wife after being separated for 4 years.
 You can watch the airport reunion here.

-3. Our Services for Asylum Seekers program was launched.
+3. Our Services for Asylum Seekers program was launched, and we expanded our Legal Services Program.
 Like a refugee, an asylum seeker is an individual with a well-founded fear of being persecuted, but they are either physically present in the U.S. or are at a land border or port of entry of the U.S. at the time they seek refuge.
 It can take several years for an individual’s asylum case to be approved.
-With a new program, we welcomed two new staff members – Dian Krueger, Case Coordinator for asylum seekers and Jennifer McKinney, Immigration Staff Attorney.
+With a new program and the expansion of our Legal Services Program, we welcomed two new staff members – Dian Krueger, Case Coordinator for asylum seekers and Jennifer McKinney, Immigration Staff Attorney.

 4. We had our first ever Gala @ Home in August, and thanks to our sponsors, donors and supporters, it was a huge success.
 We raised $145,000 for services for refugees and other forcibly displaced populations in Indianapolis.
 We were also lucky to have had our annual Gala emcees John Green, New York Times bestselling author and Chris Waters, Founder and CEO of LUNA Language Services as the hosts for the night.
 Suihlei also shared her powerful refugee story.
 You can watch it here.

 7. 216 clients attended educational trainings like cultural orientation, employment readiness trainings and financial literacy trainings.

 8. The Youth Program matched 23 teens with volunteer youth mentor and 26 kids participated in our summer activities on Zoom.
 In July, we provided over 230 students with new backpacks, school supplies, and school uniforms – thanks to our volunteers.